-Overall, Abbey Credit Union, despite our totally voluntary and very much part-time operation remains viable - that said, we are such a small team there is little scope to grow and offer all the enhanced services we can provide to the membership - which is where the future lies.
+Overall, Abbey Credit Union, despite our totally voluntary and very much part-time operation remains viable - that said, we are such a small team there is little scope to grow our individual capabilities and offer all the enhanced services we can provide to the membership - which is where the future lies.

-In conclusion, I'd like to thank my fellow directors and volunteers for their support, diligence and dedication throughout the year, enabling us to maintain a proportionate service level to our members.
+In conclusion, I'd like to thank my fellow directors and volunteers for their support, diligence and dedication throughout the year - enabling us all to maintain a proportionate service level to our members.